Online Tactics: Spreading the Word/Building an Audience

 The Basics of Self-Promotion

 Okay, poof, we’re a valuable resource, so let’s start telling the world.
-First, submit your site to Google, Yahoo, MSN and the also-ran search engines.
+First, submit your site to Google, Yahoo, Bing and the other MSN sites and the also-ran search engines.
 They’ll probably find you anyway in the long run, but why not make it easy on them?
 [Note: we’ll talk about getting good search engine placement below.]

 Next, how visible are you beyond the search engines?
 Are you mentioned on the relevant pages on the web that cover your topic?
 Not link farms or link-spammers (sites that link to massive numbers of other sites in an attempt to spoof search engines), but actual substantive sites about your subject.
 If not, it’s time to go through the tedious and time-consuming task of tracking them down and letting them know about you.
 It’s as simple and as annoying, once you’ve done it about a hundred times, as finding the email of the site editor and sending a short and polite note to let him or her know about your great new set of resources about the Blue Fizzie Menance.